ScottDSS/git_learning/README.md

 # Introduction

-This is a basic HelloWorld app program
+This is a basic HelloWorld app programme